-More and more parents and teachers of special needs children are starting to realize the remarkable connection between music and autism.
-Research has shown that when autistic children interact with music on a regular basis, their communication and behavior improve.
+More parents and teachers of special needs children are starting to realize the remarkable connection between music and autism.
+Research has shown that when autistic children interact with music on a regular basis, their behavior and communication skills improve.

 Quick Facts About Autism

 - Autism is a developmental disorder that negatively affects a child’s ability to communicate and interact with other people.